 Tropical Storm Debby swirls over Atlantic, expected to again douse the Carolinas before moving north

 CHARLESTON, S.C.
-(AP) — Tropical Storm Debby is taking a breather over the western Atlantic ocean but it isn’t done dousing the coastal Carolinas before it slowly marches north.
+(AP) — Tropical Storm Debby is taking a breather Wednesday over the western Atlantic Ocean but it isn’t done dousing the coastal Carolinas before it slowly marches north.

-Debby was expected to turn north late Wednesday toward the South Carolina coastline for a second landfall, weather officials said Tuesday night.
+Debby was expected to restrengthen and turn north toward the South Carolina coastline for a second landfall late Wednesday or early Thursday, weather officials said.
 The storm carried the threat not only of additional rainfall but also of tornadoes in coastal sections of the Carolinas spreading north into southeast Virginia on Thursday.

 Charleston and Savannah, Georgia, were deluged into Tuesday, with curfews set and roads blocked by police.
 Dozens of roads were closed in the city of Charleston because of flooding similar to what it sees several times a year because of rising sea levels.